Setting up your Surfaces

 Replica Surfaces are VERY resistant to stains from food and drink so go ahead and get messy!

-For mild messes, wipe with a damp, room temperature cloth or paper towel and dry promptly after each use.
+To clean mild messes, wipe with a damp, room temperature cloth or paper towel and dry promptly after each use.
 For bigger or more pigmented messes, we recommend cleaning with one of these approved cleaners:

 - 409 Multi-Surface Cleaner (I ran out of mine right before creating this page, hence the photoshopped photo)